-Nicholas spearheads our China offices’ cross-border dispute resolution efforts.
+Nicholas spearheads Clyde & Co China offices’ cross-border dispute resolution efforts.
 He frequently advises and represents clients in international and local arbitrations conducted under various institutional and ad-hoc arbitration rules including those of SIAC, HKIAC, LCIA, LMAA, CIETAC, ICC and UNCITRAL.
 Nicholas also has extensive experience in advising on issues relating to the enforcement of Court judgments and arbitral award in various jurisdictions across Asia and Europe.
-Nicholas is a member of the Procedure and Promotion Committees for Singapore Chamber of Maritime Arbitration (SCMA).
+Nicholas is a member of the Promotion Committee for Singapore Chamber of Maritime Arbitration (SCMA).
 He is also an arbitrator of the China Maritime Arbitration Commission (CMAC), the Hainan International Arbitration Court (HIAC), the Shanghai Arbitration Commission (SHAC) and the Wuhan Arbitration Commission (WIAC).
 Nicholas is recognised and recommended by various legal directories including Legal 500 Asia Pacific and Chambers Asia Pacific for his leading work in shipping, litigation and dispute resolution.

-Having been based previously in Shanghai with Clyde & Co up till most recently holding the position as Head of the China Practice Group of another leading international law firm's Singapore office, Nicholas has more than a decade's experience working in the China market and combines a deep understanding of the Chinese business environment with his strong international background and multi-lingual skills.
-This accounts for his reputation amongst China-based clients, comprising state-owned enterprises and large private entities, whom he advises on all aspects of dispute resolution, including international arbitration and complex cross-border litigation.
+Nicholas has close to two decades of experience working in the Mainland China market and combines a deep understanding of the Chinese business environment with his strong international background and multi-lingual skills.
+This accounts for his reputation amongst Mainland China-based clients, comprising state-owned enterprises and large private entities, whom he advises on all aspects of dispute resolution, including international arbitration and complex cross-border litigation.
 Having practised at the Singapore bar before relocating overseas, Nicholas, who is qualified as an advocate and solicitor in Singapore, continues to spend significant time in Singapore assisting China-based and international clients on Singapore-related matters.

 Nicholas is also qualified as an Associate Mediator of the Singapore Mediation Centre.
 His experience in mediation means that he is able to provide vigorous reality testing where appropriate and at the same time remain pragmatic towards the contesting parties’ commercial needs.